searchlight/icinga-operator/docs/guides/plugin/webhook-plugin.md

   <img alt="lifecycle"  src="/docs/images/plugin/add-plugin.svg" width="581" height="362">
 </p>

 CheckCommand `check-pod-count` is added in Icinga2 configuration.
-Here, `vars.Item` from `spec.arguments` are added as arguments in CheckCommand.
+Here, `vars.fields` from `spec.arguments` are added as arguments in CheckCommand.

 > Note: Webhook will be called with URL formatted as bellow: